 4. John Dewey: Influential philosopher and educational reformer.

-5. Johns Hopkins Nobel Laureates: Numerous faculty and alumni have received Nobel Prizes for their contributions to science, medicine, and literature.
+5. Johns Hopkins Nobel Laureates: Numerous faculty and alumni have Nobel Prizes for their contributions to science, medicine, and literature.

 Future Directions